swaroopar/inprogress-engineer/docs/react/rendering-vs-updating-dom.md

 Rendering is where the React library executes a component and generates the output of the component function.

 Correct mental model to consider here is that the rendering is a **recursive** process.
-This means, if the rendering a component contains another component, then that component will be rendered.
+This means, if rendering a component contains another component, then that component will be rendered.
 This will be done until all custom components are rendered.
 React uses the `type` field in the rendered output to check if the child tag is a custom component or a native HTML tag. `type = function` means it's another component that must be rendered additionally.